Direct Mail Marketing: How Much Does Direct Mail Cost?

 Direct mail marketing cost depends on several things like graphics, copy, type of collateral, printing, personalization, number of mailings, and postage.
 Some companies handle the designing and copywriting themselves to lower costs, whereas some others even build and use their own mailing lists.
 However, many companies let the experts handle these jobs as they hire different agencies and vendors to do everything for them.
 Such companies end up paying much more.

-After adding up all the elements, the direct mail cost per piece can range from $0.30 to $3.00.
 Many marketers measure direct mail costs as cost per thousand (CPM).
 It is very simple to calculate direct mail marketing costs in this manner.
 Simply take the total cost of your campaign and divide it by 1000.
 It is important to calculate the cost per 1000 as many vendors offer quotes calculated in this way.
 Cost per 1000 for direct mail is also useful for comparison with other marketing channels.
 Please note that volume plays a big role in deciding direct mail pricing.
 If you wish to conduct an affordable campaign, opt for bulk mailing.

 You can decide on the various elements and then choose the ideal combination to keep costs low and still pull off an amazing campaign.
 Keep reading below to know the various elements that add up to the mailing cost.